Submitting a gene list for Literature Lab™ PLUS analysis.

 example 2: Importing, validating and submitting gene lists consisting of two differentiated subsets, e.g.: up- and down-regulated genes.

-Click on "Import", and note that the Editor has the fold change data.
+Click on 'Import', and note that the Editor has the fold change data.
 Up to three columns of supplemental data can be imported.
-Ranges can be specified using the "Select Genes Using Values" button, e.g.: if you want to not include genes with fold change values close to zero.
+Ranges can be specified using the 'Select Genes Using Values' button, e.g.: if you want to not include genes with fold change values close to zero.
+See Example 3 for removing genes with selected fold change values.

-Validate the gene list and repair the error in the imported symbol for RUNX1 per the method described in Example 1, above.
+Validate the gene list and repair the error in the imported symbol for RUNX1 as described in Example 1, above.

 When we Submit the data for Analysis we see a message about the values in the Fold Change field.